Cognitive Behavior Therapy is the Recommended Treatment for Depression and Anxiety

-Dr. Michael Silverstein, (610-642-3359 X3) is an expert in Cognitive Behavior Therapy.
+Dr. Michael Silverstein, is an expert in Cognitive Behavior Therapy.
 He has advanced training in CBT and offers these practical, easy to use tools in a comfortable and supportive manner.

 Research has shown that people begin to start feeling better as soon as they pick up the phone and schedule an appointment.
-Any of the clinicians at Main Line Counseling Partners are available to answer your questions, so please call now!
+Feel free to call Dr. Silverstein at 610-642-3359 X3, or schedule a 15 minute phone consultation here:

 Feeling anxious or stressed right this very minute?